chiuchungho/eh-validator-api/readme.md

 logger is injected to middleware to log every requests frim client

-## How to build and run your application
+## How to build and run the application
 1. make a copy of `example.env` to `.env`
 ```bash
 cp example.env .env